Compare airlines, prices, and flight durations for your trip

 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

 The distance between Detroit and New York is 773km (479 miles).
-There are 107 direct flights from Detroit to New York.
+The average flight duration is 1h 48m.
+There are 102 direct flights from Detroit to New York.
 Detroit and New York are in the same time zone.
-Flights from Detroit begin at 6:00 AM.
-The latest flight from Detroit departs at 9:50 PM
+Flights from Detroit begin at 5:00 AM.
+The latest flight from Detroit departs at 10:08 PM

 Detroit — New York